lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 > instead of just printing information or returning a string such as `"YES"` ?
 {: .callout}

-This is a simple example of a function which tests all groups of a given order.
-It creates one group at a time, checks the desired property, and returns as soon as an example is discovered.
-Otherwise it returns `fail` which is a special kind of boolean variable in GAP.
+Let us first design a rudimentary function testing all groups of a given order and returning a group with an integer average order of its elements as soon as one is found and `fail`, which is a special boolen variable in GAP, ortherwise.

 ~~~
 TestOneOrderEasy := function(n)